One patient hopes for stability through deep brain stimulation at Keck Medicine of USC.

 - Incidence of PD increases with age.
 Only 4 percent of people with Parkinson’s are diagnosed before the age of 50.

 - Men are one and a half times more likely to have PD than women.

 Researchers at Keck Medicine of USC are looking for volunteers with Parkinson’s disease and memory or thinking issues to discover if exercise and socializing can improve mild cognitive impairment (MCI) and executive function (EF).

 Recent studies in healthy aging show that skill-based exercise has an impact on MCI and EF.
 This important finding could mean that exercise will be able to arrest or reverse the effects of MCI and EF impairment in Parkinson’s patients.

-Principle investigator Giselle M. Petzinger, MD, assistant professor of neurology, is a movement disorders specialist at USC Neurosciences at Keck Medicine of USC.
+Principle investigator Giselle M. Petzinger, MD, assistant professor of neurology at Keck School of Medicine of USC, is a movement disorders specialist at USC Neurosciences at Keck Medicine of USC.
 Her research focuses on clinical trials that examine the potential effects of lifestyle in modifying disease in order to find novel therapeutic targets for Parkinson’s disease.
 The study involves memory and cognitive evaluations, fitness evaluations, and a Parkinson’s disease assessment.

 by Amanda Busick